Support in our local neighbourhoods

 Your Future is supported by Children in Need and delivered in partnership with North Middlesex University Hospital and Whittington Hospital.

-Delivered in partnership with The Football Association, Premier League Girls Football aims to provide opportunities for females aged 11 and over to take part in the sport in a local community setting.
+Women and Girls’ Football aims to provide opportunities for females aged 11 and over to take part in the sport in a local community setting.

 Premier League International

 The Foundation works in partnership with Slum Soccer, a charity that uses football to improve the lives of homeless people in India.
 The programme helps to improve the football skills of the children, help to develop positive behaviour, build their self-esteem and steer them away from potential unemployment or crime.